JuliusOnGitHub/Vera-Telldus-Live/README.md

 * Nexa switch and dimmer
 * Nexa pir
 * Proove door sensor
-* Some temp and humidiy sensors
+* Some temp and humidity sensors

 This is just a test implementation.
 This means that you run this at your own risk.